-Overland Mountain Bike Club Youth Programs
+Overland Mountain Bike Association Youth Programs

-Overland Mountain Bike Club has initiated a Youth Committee dedicated to supporting programs that encourage young people to get outdoors and experience the healthy, fun sport of mountain biking.
+Overland Mountain Bike Association has initiated a Youth Committee dedicated to supporting programs that encourage young people to get outdoors and experience the healthy, fun sport of mountain biking.
 We plan to work with partners in the region to support existing programs and develop new ones and are looking to roll out our initial program(s) in the spring/summer of 2018.
 Please check back for information about specific programs and opportunities for participation and sponsorship.
 If you have any questions, please contact us at email@example.com.

 Why a Youth Program?

 Besides being a great way to get exercise, get outdoors, and have a great time while experiencing the beauty of our environment, Overland Mountain Bike Association’s (OMBA) Youth Program will introduce young riders to mountain biking, build confidence through skills training, and reinforce positive trail ethics.
 The program is designed for kids and youth with a range of skills – from no riding experience at all, to those who would like to improve their skills in a fun, supportive environment.
 All activities will be overseen by trained coaches who meet OMBA’s high standards for youth program leadership and safety.

 Skills training | Our skills-building program starts with the basics, gradually progressing to more intermediate skills over time.
 The focus of the program is to build trail-riding confidence, develop an understanding of how to ride safely, and of course to have fun.
 Examples of skills taught are proper bike set-up, riding positions, braking, turning, balance, and practice with various types of trail features and obstacles.